vishalbakshi/financial-sandbox/notes.md

 <blockquote>If an element type in the same place in the tree “matches up” between the previous and the next renders, React reuses the existing host instance.</blockquote>

-<blockquote>A key tells React that it should consider an item to be conceptually the same even if it has different positions inside its parent element between renders.</blockquote>
+<blockquote>What’s a good value for a key?
+An easy way to answer this is to ask: when would you say an item is the “same” even if the order changed?
+For example, in our shopping list, the product ID uniquely identifies it between siblings.</blockquote>

 ## Other References